Surface-Localized Magnetic Order in RuO2 Thin Films Revealed by Low-Energy Muon Probes

 Detailed temperature-dependent TF-$\mu$SR measurements were performed between \SI{4}{\kelvin} and \SI{290}{\kelvin} to explore the magnetic response further.
-Figures~\ref{fig:Figure 3_ParametersVsT}(a) and \ref{fig:Figure 3_ParametersVsT}(b) illustrate the evolution of $\sigma$ and $A_0^{N}$ (normalized $A_0$ with respect to $A_0$(290 K)) with different muon implantation energies for RuO$_2$ films grown on TiO$_2$ and Al$_2$O$_3$ substrates, respectively.
+Figures~\ref{fig:Figure 3_ParametersVsT}(a) and \ref{fig:Figure 3_ParametersVsT}(b) illustrate the evolution of $\sigma$ and $A_0^{N}$ (normalized $A_0$ with respect to weighted mean of $A_0$(290 K) values) with different muon implantation energies for RuO$_2$ films grown on TiO$_2$ and Al$_2$O$_3$ substrates, respectively.
 We observe a gradual increase in $\sigma$ and a corresponding decrease in $A_0^{N}$ with decreasing temperature, as indicated by the linear fits.
 For the RuO$_2$(110)/TiO$_2$(110) films, the \SI{4}{\kelvin} data points were excluded from the fits due to the dominant paramagnetic contribution from the TiO$_2$ substrate \cite{PhysRevB.92.075203}.

 As the temperature decreases, $\sigma$ increases while $A_0^{N}$ decreases for both samples, with the most substantial variation observed at \SI{1}{\kilo\eV} implantation energy.
 At higher implantation energy, for which most of the muons stop deeper in the thin film and partially in the substrates, we detect a weak variation of $\sigma$ and $A_0^{N}$ with temperature in both samples.
 The observed temperature dependence in RuO$_2$ strongly suggests that the magnetic response originates in the near-surface region (approximately \SI{10}{\nano\meter}) of the RuO$_2$ thin films.
-The relative change of the initial asymmetry \( A_0 \) between 290 K and 4 K measured at 1~keV implantation energy, as \((A_0(290~\mathrm{K}) - A_0(4~\mathrm{K}))/A_0(290~\mathrm{K})\), indicates that at most \(\sim8.5\%\) of the near-surface volume exhibits inhomogeneous magnetic order.
+The relative change of the initial asymmetry \( A_0 \) between 290 K and 4 K measured at 1~keV implantation energy, as \((A_0(290~\mathrm{K}) - A_0(4~\mathrm{K}))/A_0(290~\mathrm{K})\), indicates that $10.5\% \pm 3.6\%$ for TiO$_2$/RuO$_2$ and $8.4\% \pm 0.9\%$ for Al$_2$O$_3$/RuO$_2$ (95\% confidence interval) of the near-surface volume exhibits inhomogeneous magnetic order.
 The gradual temperature dependence of $\sigma$, $A_0^{N}$, and the small near-surface volume with a magnetic feature suggest that the underlying magnetic response is characterized by inhomogeneous static magnetic order on the surface of the thin film, with no evidence for long-range magnetic order inside the thin film.
-Additional results obtained in a TF of \SI{140}{\milli\tesla} are provided in the supplemental material \cite{SM_APL_RuO2Muon}.
+Additional results obtained in a TF of \SI{140}{\milli\tesla} are provided in the supplemental material (Supplementary Figures S4 and S5).